Firesphere/silverstripe-newsmodule/README.md

 It works.
 Pretty much.
 Has some missing features.
 Please read my comments on the functions and such.
 It should make everything clear.
 If it doesn't...
 Then... wait a bit until I update this, ok?

+Ow, and the default template is based on HTML5 features and my own website.
+Functional frontend demo can also be found on my website. `http://casa-laguna.net/all-the-news`

 ## Maintainer Contacts

 * Simon "Sphere" Erkelens `simon[at]casa-laguna[dot]net`